ericgassel/VolleyComps-2.0/backend/src/README.md

 ```

 notes:
-- for the "?col=" query, it is currently implemented such that it only returns that one column, and you cannot request mulitple columns. also, I understand it will be useful to have ids returned with the data.
-That is not currently implemented, but will be coming soon.
+- if requesting multiple variables, separate them by commas

-- for the "?col=" query, the variable you request must match the variable name in the database exactly.
+- for the "?col=" query, the variables you request must match the variable name in the database exactly.
 Variables can be found in the Database Design section.